 A secure email account features fully encrypted data protected on safe, offsite servers.
-One of the most popular secure email account providers is Mailfence.
+One of the most popular secure and private email account providers is Mailfence.
 Turning to a secure email provider will safeguard your private, personal information from hacking.
 Make sure to research the legitimacy and security track records of email providers you are considering prior to opening an account.

 What’s so bad about popular email providers, anyways?

 Popular email hosting services such as Google and Hotmail sell information about their users to third parties or utilize such data for their own benefit (evil).
 These corporations, among many others, sell information such as visited sites, terms searched, demographics of users, health status, … to outside parties.

 Those who gain approval to such information can determine where you visit, whether you’re at home or not, sexual orientation, political views, among others.
 Trusting large corporations to handle such sensitive data is absolutely unacceptable, forming the premise of why secure email accounts and VPNs exist.